 BOOTSTRAP 4 GETTING STARTED

 In this tutorial, you will learn how to add bootstrap to your project using CDN or downloaded module and create your first bootstrap powered webpage.
 You will also learn how to add some basic CSS classes to your elements.

-What does exaclty bootstrap provide?
+What does exactly bootstrap provide?

 - want to a bordered table - add .table-bordered class to <table> tag